PA abuses goodwill of International Red Cross (ICRC) to

 The ICRC supplies the forms that enable the payments to terrorists

-Appointment of an "agent" can be authorized only by the prisoner's signature on a special form.
+Appointment of an "representative" can be authorized only by the prisoner's signature on a special form.
 It is the ICRC that visits the prisoners and brings the form for the prisoners to sign.

 The following is the exact text of the Regulation (emphasis added):

-"1.
-If the prisoner is married, his wife will be his authorized agent, unless the prisoner appoints someone else instead of her.
+1. If the prisoner is married, his wife will be considered his authorized representative, as long as he did not authorize someone else.

-2. If the prisoner is not married, one of his parents will be the authorized agent.
-If there is an argument about it, the prisoner will determine which one of them or any other person will be the authorized agent.
+2. If the prisoner is not married, one of his parents will be the authorized representative.
+In the case of dispute, the prisoner will designate one of them or any other person.

-3. Authorization of an agent is done by an authorization of agent [form] issued by the Red Cross, that is signed by the prisoner, or by a personal authorization of agent [form] signed by him and approved by a lawyer of the Ministry [of Prisoners' Affairs] and by the General Administration for Legal Matters of the Ministry.
-The form will be valid for use by the Ministry only for the purpose of the salary."
+3. The authorization of a representative is executed through a power of attorney [form] issued by the Red Cross signed by the prisoner, or through a personal power of attorney signed by him and certified by a lawyer of the Ministry and by the General Administration for Legal Matters of the Ministry.
+The document will be valid only at the Ministry for the purpose of paying the salaries."